mdayaram/nojcoin/README.md

 One nojcoin to rule them all.

 ## Todos
+* Image, stick figure with head of twitter icon of current holder -- them holding the coin
 * Randomly deny steals.
 * Provide an option to steal from yourself, but tweet something shaming.
 * Provide different narratives that are randomly chosen for successful and failed steals.